GSA-TTS/federal-website-standards/standards/meta-page-description.md

 Public-facing websites of executive branch federal agencies

+## Acceptance criteria

+Every page of your site must have a unique meta page description.

 ## How to implement

 - Include a description in the `<meta name=”description”>` tag for every page of your website.
 The `<meta name=”description”>` tag is part of the `<head>` section of a web page.